TheCodeCompany-Sem/BMX-TEAMNL-IOT/docs/Front end/Web-Application.md

 - ability to export data into json-files
 - ability for the coach and athlete to see the performance of the athlete
 - ability to see improvement of the athlete and what might have affected his/her performance

-We will also make sure the website secure and that data is being sent in a secure manner
-###Front-end:

-###Back-end: